Lishui University: History

 Lishui University traces its origins to the former Chuzhou Normal School (处州师范学堂), in 1907 and would later become the Zhejiang No. 11 Normal School (浙江省立第十一师范学校).

 In 1923, Zhejiang No. 11 Normal School and Zhejiang No. 11 High School merged and was divided into secondary school department and teacher education department.

-In 1937, the Marco Polo Bridge Incident broke out, the school stopped recruit students.
+In 1937, after the Marco Polo Bridge Incident broke out, the school stopped recruiting students.

 In 1939, Yingshi University was founded in the site of Lishui Normal School.

-In 1946, Chuzhou Normal School was reconstructed in Yunhe County, three years later, the school moved to Lishui.
+In 1946, Chuzhou Normal School was reconstructed in Yunhe County.
+Three years later, the school moved to Lishui.

 After the establishment of the Communist State in 1953, it was officially renamed Lishui Normal College.

 In August 2000, Zhejiang Minorities Normal College and Songyang Normal College merged into Lishui Normal College.

 In March 2003, Lishui Normal College merged with Lishui Vocational and Technical College.

 In May 2004, the college was upgraded to an undergraduate university.
 Lishui Normal College was officially renamed Lishui Normal University, which is still used today.

 In March 2007, Lishui Health School was merged into the university.